Zoom Tour Live

 Zoom Tour Live was a one-off concert performed by the Electric Light Orchestra recorded originally for television, later released as a film.

 History

 After the release of the 2001 album Zoom, Jeff Lynne announced a North American tour, their first live set of concerts in 15 years.
-A promotional PBS show was recorded over two consecutive nights at CBS Television City in Los Angeles.
+A promotional PBS show was recorded over two consecutive nights, May 23 & 24, 2001 at CBS Television City in Los Angeles.
+Zoom was released two weeks later, on 12 June 2001.

-ELO's management abruptly cancelled the tour (due to slow ticket sales) and this footage was released on VHS and DVD by Image Entertainment.
+ELO's management abruptly cancelled the tour (initially due to slow ticket sales, and then because of travel complications worldwide following the September 11 attacks). and this footage was released on VHS and DVD by Image Entertainment.
 The DVD earned Platinum status in Australia and the UK.

 Jeff Lynne and Richard Tandy were the only band members returning from the original incarnation of ELO.

 All songs played on tour, except "Rock 'n' Roll Is King" and "All She Wanted", were released on either the Electric Light Orchestra Live album or the Zoom Tour Live VHS/DVD.

 The camera coverage of ELO's comeback tour in 2001 was directed by Lawrence Jordan.